 ½ teaspoon Aleppo style chilli powder

-Toast the fennel seeds in a large dry saucepan over a medium heat for a couple of minutes.
-Pour the vegetable oil and fry the onions and ginger.
+Toast the fennel seeds in a small saucepan over a medium heat for a couple of minutes.
+Once cool enough, powder using a mortar and pestle.
+In a separate large saucepan, pour the vegetable oil and fry the onions and ginger.
 Sauté until the onion is soft and toss in the carrot chunks.
 Stir fry for three minutes.

-Add the garlic, turmeric and a generous amount of salt and pepper to the saucepan and mix well.
-Pour over the boiling water and cook on a gentle simmer uncovered for 30 -35 minutes.
+Add the garlic, turmeric and the powdered fennel.
+Sprinkle a generous amount of salt and pepper to the saucepan and mix well.
+Pour over the boiling water and cook on a gentle simmer uncovered for 30 – 35 minutes.

 While the carrots are cooking, put the rinsed lentils into another small saucepan.
 Pour two cups water and cook on a gentle simmer for 20 minutes.
 You may need to mix from time to time to prevent the lentils from sticking to the bottom.